OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 \
 The curated source data is in the provided "sources.csv" file.

-The antimicrobial and metal resistance gene-data was obtained from the NCBI AMRFinderPlus version 3.10 database (available through the ftp at: https://www.ncbi.nlm.nih.gov/pathogens/).
+The antimicrobial, biocide, and metal resistance gene-data was obtained from the NCBI AMRFinderPlus version 3.10 database (available through the NCBI ftp at: https://www.ncbi.nlm.nih.gov/pathogens/).